 Combined-cycle power plant

 Baghdad Bismayah (Bismaya) combined-cycle power plant is being developed by Iraq’s Ministry of Electricity, approximately 25km south-east of the Baghdad city.
-With a capacity of 3,000MW, the new plant is estimated to cost $4.5bn and will power more than five million homes in Iraq.
+The plant was developed with an initial capacity of 3,000MW, but further development of 1,500MW was announced in 2019, increasing the total capacity to 4,500MW.

-Development of the power plant is part of the Bismayah New City project, which is aimed at rebuilding conflict-ridden and war-torn Iraq.
-The Bismayah New City project includes the construction of more than 100,000 homes in addition to all the necessary infrastructure such as roads, water and sewerage facilities, power plants and desalination facilities.
+The development of the power plant is part of the Bismayah New City project, which is aimed at rebuilding conflict-ridden and war-torn Iraq.
+The Bismayah New City project includes the construction of more than 100,000 homes in addition to all the necessary infrastructure such as roads, water and sewerage facilities, power plants, and desalination facilities.

 The gas turbines are configured to operate on natural gas and diesel.
-Natural gas is the main fuel, whereas diesel is used as standby.
+Natural gas is the main fuel while diesel is used as standby.
 The diesel required for the plant is stored in six 10,000m³ tanks.

-Other facilities include oil unloading, storage and transfer facilities, gas supply units, water and air-cooled condensers, two wet cooling towers, fuel gas conditioning and pressure reduction, main and auxiliary transformers, a main control system, 132kV / 400kV substations, water treatment plant, and administrative and maintenance areas.
+Other facilities include oil unloading, storage and transfer facilities, gas supply units, water and air-cooled condensers, two wet cooling towers, fuel gas conditioning, and pressure reduction, main and auxiliary transformers, the main control system, 132kV / 400kV substations, water treatment plant, and administrative and maintenance areas.

-Multiple transmission lines will also be built to export the power generated by the plant through 400kV and 132kV switchyards.
+Multiple transmission lines were also be built to export the power generated by the plant through 400kV and 132kV switchyards.

 The GE Frame 9FA gas turbines have a combined rated capacity of 2,080MW and can operate both in the open and combined-cycle mode through the use of a bypass stack.
 The remaining 920MW capacity is generated by the steam turbines.